Last Updated: 02-04-2026

 mv -f dh2048_param.pem /etc/ssl/

-Next we need to download and install the php-fpm config file:
+Next we need to download and install a preconfigured php-fpm config file:

-Next we need to setup a web server.
-Take your choice from Apache or Nginx, both are fine web servers.
+Now we need to setup a web server.
+Take your choice from Apache or Nginx.
+Both are fine web servers.

 Apache: